 Babies and Children

 Babies and children not only require more sleep, but they are also more dramatically impacted by missing as little as 30 to 60 minutes of sleep in a 24 hour period.
 Paying close attention to sleeping habits and patterns of younger children and babies is essential to proper development and overall health.
-According to the National Sleep Foundation, here are the amounts of sleep necessary for the various ages in this category:
+Here are the amounts of sleep necessary for the various ages in this category:

 - Newborns to 3 months need between 14 and 17 hours of sleep; not less than 11 and not more than 19 hours.